rakitaj/intro-to-computation/book-notes.md

 Great quote from the book about prblem solving and writing code
 > Once we went from the vague statement of a problem about bunnies to a set of recursive equations, the code almost wrote itself.
 Finding some kind of abstract way to express a solution to the problem at hand is very often the hardest step in building a useful program.

+---

+A module is another python file, it's a good way of organizing code.
+Each module has its scope, it can contains functions and classes with, potentially, the same name as your own file.
+Keep this in mind and be careful about importing everything from a module .

+Python provides a built-in set of function to open, read, and write files.
+Remember to close a file when finished writing to it.

+# 5: Structured types, mutability, and higher-order functions

 # Python cheat sheet